 Just look at this atrocity!
 There's hoodlums, thugs, and skanks / And chronic-tokin' gangstas running hookers down with tanks / There's nudity and blood and guts and chainsaws cutting people / And that's just in the new updated 3-D Tetris sequel!

-That said, Grand Theft Auto V does have a parody of this sort of game with Righteous Slaughter 7, the Modern Warfare-meets-Postal FPS that Jimmy is seen playing in his room, which is packed with every stereotype about violent video games (and their fans) rolled into one.
+- Inverted in the Grand Theft Auto series, of all things.
+Fictional video/arcade games advertised or available for play within some GTA games are far less menacing, cross a wider spectrum of genres, and may even pass as kid-friendly, though sexual jokes are aplenty and their presence is more for parody.
+That said, Grand Theft Auto V does have a parody of this sort of game with Righteous Slaughter 7, the Modern Warfare-meets-Postal FPS that Jimmy is seen playing in his room, which is packed with every stereotype about violent video games — and their fans — rolled into one.
 Weapons include syringes filled with VDs (which earn the player an "Infected!" bonus) and a literal shit on a stick, the player is able to literally rape his opponent's corpse after killing him, and never is less than a quarter of the screen painted red with blood.
 The game's website (viewable on the in-game internet) and advertisements take the parody further, making fun of the Cash Cow Franchise nature of the Call of Duty games.
-Jimmy himself hasn't been turned into a psychopath by it, though that's not to say that his actualbehavior is any better.
+Jimmy himself hasn't been turned into a psychopath by it, though that's not to say that his actual behavior is a whole lot better.

 In the same game, there are also advertisements on the radio for Pride Not Prejudice, a Deep South-themed FPS that (going by the ads) is utterly draped in neo-Confederate apologia, in a parody of the perceived right-wing tilt of many shooters.
 Unlike Righteous Slaughter 7, though, we don't get to see this game in action.